Fabletics advertising has been peppered throughout my Facebook newsfeed for years now.

 So after three years of Fabletics incessantly flirting with me through their ads on Facebook, I finally caved in and gave them a chance to woo me.

 Keep in mind I live in Canada, so you can consider this Fabletics review the “Canada edition”.

 That is to say, I can’t say for sure if the shopping experience is quite the same in the US or other parts of the world.

-NOTE: This is an unsponsored post.
+NOTE: A lot of Fabletics reviews out there are sponsored but this is an unsponsored post.
 I just really wanted to share my honest thoughts and personal experience with the brand!

 First, What is Fabletics?